takigama/PaPaPaR/README.md

 initially) use the STM32duino code base with the arduino software stack for making the thing "go"

+You'll need kicad if you want to see the board and once i have a working model, i'll share it as a project on oshpark!

 ## Thanks

 Thanks go to the folk who do arduino, the folk who do stm32duino and